Animal Equality introduces initiative in Mexico to ban the sale of live animals at markets

 In an effort to eliminate an immediate threat to public health in Mexico, Animal Equality, working with Mexican Senator Jesusa Rodriguez, has submitted a legislative initiative in the country that seeks to ban illegal slaughterhouses and live animal markets and prohibit the sale of live animals at these facilities.

-THE DETAILS: The initiative, proposed yesterday to the Mexican Senate, looks to punish those who operate underground slaughterhouses and live animal markets, facilities where animals are brutally killed and violate the country’s official slaughterhouse rules for humane slaughter.
+The initiative, proposed yesterday to the Mexican Senate, looks to punish those who operate underground slaughterhouses and live animal markets, facilities where animals are brutally killed and violate the country’s official slaughterhouse rules for humane slaughter.
 These operations are notorious for disregarding sanitation protocols that ensure food safety and represent an epidemiological risk for disease spread, in addition to the extreme abuse of animals that happens within them.
 The initiative also asks for the following:

 - The General Health Law should be reformed to consider the killing of animals in public streets as a specific crime.

 - The Federal Criminal Code should be reformed so that whoever trades in animal products that fail to comply with animal health and hygiene regulations risks human health and safety and should be punished.